EnricoPicci/create-node-ts-app/README.md

 -   `lib` folder containing the command
 -   `core` folder containing `exec-command.ts` which implements the logic to execute the command
 -   `core/internals` folder containing the internals of the logic of the command

+## The template mechanism

+A Template is an Object that defines how to scaffold a project.

+A Template has the following properties:

+-   **folders**.
+This is an array of names of folders which have to be copied to the target project folder.
+The "to be copied" folder names must be names of folders contained in the "template-folders" folder of this project.
+-   **commands**.
+An array of strings representing the commands that have to be created after the project folder has been created.
+The commands are exectued from within the project folder.
+Examples of such commands and "npm i ..." to load dependencies or "git init" to initialize a git repo.
+-   **customizeFunctions**.
+An array of functions which are executed from within the project folder.
+Such functions receive the app name as parameter.
+-   **customizeFunctionIds**.
+An array of Objects of type FunctionId (i.e. of type {module: string; functionName: string}).
+Each FunctionId identifies a function which is loaded and executed from within the project folder.
+Such functions receive the app name as parameter.